wet soil

 Improving Your Soil

-... has been compacted due to construction traffic.
-Deep cultivation may be necessary to loosen the soil.
-Corrective measures may be needed to improve surface or internal drainage.
-This could include redirecting ... aeration.
+... soil is excessive water retention, ease of soil compaction, and limited soil aeration.
 Never dig or cultivate when the soil is excessively moist.
 Minimize soil compaction by reducing traffic when the soil is wet.
-Adding sand to improve drainage seems logical, but can ...
+Adding sand to improve drainage seems logical, but can actually decrease drainage.
+The combination of large sand particles and the small clay particles often creates a soil ...

 www.ces.ncsu.edu